-Application Group Sub- group Concerns applications where hazards due to the following substance(s) may exist

-Mining I Methane

-Explosive gases П А Propane, methane, and similar gases

-В Ethylene and other such industrial gases

-С Acetylene, hydrogen, and other very easily ignited gases

-Combustible dusts III А Flammable particles

-В Non-conductive dust

-С Conductive dust
+Application Group Sub- group Concerns applications where hazards due to the following substance(s) may exist Mining I Methane Explosive gases П А Propane, methane, and similar gases В Ethylene and other such industrial gases С Acetylene, hydrogen, and other very easily ignited gases Combustible dusts dusts III A Flammable particles Flammable particles В Non-conductive dust С Conductive dust

-Table 6.9 Groups of apparatus according to the Zone system.
+Table 5.10 Groups of apparatus according to the Zone system.

-IIC is the highest group for a gaseous atmosphere and products certified for IIC can also be used in environments that require equipment to be IIB or IIA classified.
+IIC is the group with the lowest ignition energy (i.e., easiest to ignite) for a gaseous atmosphere.
+Products certified for IIC can be used also in environments that require equipment to be IIB or IIA classified.
 Similarly, IIB products can be used in environments that require equipment to be IIA classified.
-For dust environments, the case is similar, with the highest group being IIIC.
+For dust environments, the case is similar and the group with the lowest ignition energy is IIIC.

-6.2.4 Temperature classes
+5.2.4 Temperature classes